OVAL-Community/OVAL/guidelines/proposal-process/objections.rst

 1. Complete the `First Steps`_ above
 2. Identify the specific :ref:`oval-design-principles` that the Proposal conflicts with.
 Or, if the Proposal does not conflict with an existing Design Principle, you may draft and propose a new Design Principle.
 3. Create a `New Issue <https://github.com/CISecurity/oval-governance-update/issues/new>`_ as follows:

-  - Title Format: ``Objection: Proposal PR #<pull-request-#>``
+   - Title Format: ``Objection to #<pull-request-#>: <proposal-title>``
-  - Area Label: add any ``<Area:area-name>`` labels attached to the PR
+   - Area Label: add any ``Area:<area-name>`` labels attached to the PR
    - Type Label: add the ``Type:Objection``
    - Comments:

+     - Include a link to the `First Steps`_ you have taken
-    - Include each existing :ref:`oval-design-principles`, if any, that the Proposal conflicts with and how it conflicts
+     - Include each existing :ref:`Design Principles<oval-design-principles>`, if any, that the Proposal conflicts with and how it conflicts
      - Include each proposed new Design Principle, if any, along with a general justification for the Design Principle and how it conflicts with the Proposal

-    - Include a link to the `First Steps`_ you have taken
+4. Add a comment to the Proposal PR linking to the Objection Issue
-4. The relevant Area Supervisor will give the community at least 7 days to weigh in on the Objection and then, when appropriate in their judgement, assess consensus and process the Objection accordingly.
+5. The relevant Area Supervisor will give the community a reasonable amount of time (at least a few days) to weigh in on the Objection and then, when appropriate in their judgement, :ref:`assess consensus<consensus-building>`.

+   - If the Objection is accepted, the Supervisor will:

+     - Add a comment to the Proposal PR indicating that the Objection was accepted
+     - Reject the Propsal PR
+     - Add a comment to the Objection Issue indicating that it was accepted
+     - Close the Objection Issue

+   - If the Objection is not accepted, the Supervisor will:

+     - Add a comment to the Proposal PR indicating that the Objection was not accepted
+     - Add a comment to the Objection Issue indicating that it was not accepted
+     - Close the Objection Issue

+Add detail for supervisor actions: if accepted, if rejected

 FAQs
 ----